The great Victorian writer who loved Clovelly

 A moving recital by actor Joss Ackland

 Enter the Kingsley museum and you’ll see Charles sitting at his desk in his study composing a letter to his bride-to-be.
 Listen to the celebrated actor and Clovelly resident Joss Ackland recite one of Kingsley’s most famous and moving poems.
 The story of three fishermen’s wives waiting in vain for their husbands to return during a terrible storm in Bideford Bay (the full text is given below).
 It is a stark reminder of the harsh realities faced by fishing communities.
-There are also two rooms with informative displays about Clovelly’s history and Charles Kingsley’s links with Devon, and a shop where you can buy a souvenir of your visit.
+There is a corridor mural of The Water Babies, two rooms with informative displays about Clovelly’s history and Charles Kingsley’s links with Devon, plus a shop where you can buy a souvenir of your visit.

 If you detour down the side of the Kingsley Museum to visit Fisherman’s Cottage, you will see how basic life was, even in the 20th century.